 Expect to Keep Learning Through Your First Year Out of Dental School

-Beyond what you’ll learn about yourself as a person, you will also spend your first year out of dental school perfecting your technical skills.
+Beyond what you’ll learn about yourself, you will also spend your first year out of dental school perfecting your technical skills.
 As much as you might feel like you mastered composites in clinicals, things may feel quite different in daily practice.
-Each new case will present its own unique challenges, and some days it will feel like patients are throwing every curveball at you on purpose.
+Each new case will present its unique challenges; some days, it will feel like patients are throwing every curveball at you on purpose.

 Treatment Planning and Presentation

-At Community Dental Partners, our doctors have clinical autonomy for treatment planning.
+At CDP, our doctors have clinical autonomy for treatment planning.
 Beyond perfecting technique in the chair, you will also hone your treatment planning and presentation skills.
 Some treatment plans will be straightforward.
 A routine cleaning, a filling or two, and that patient may be back to perfect oral health.
-However, complex cases can be the most rewarding and make the biggest difference for your patients’ lives.
-That’s why it’s so important to learn how to break treatments up into digestible stages and present them in a way that won’t overwhelm your patient.
+However, complex cases can be the most rewarding and make the most significant difference in your patients’ lives.
+That’s why it’s essential to learn how to break treatments up into digestible stages and present them in a way that won’t overwhelm your patient.

-Treatment plan acceptance will become one of the key metrics for the success of your career.
-Even if you’re a genius in the chair, the best technique in the world won’t help you much if your patients don’t feel comfortable agreeing to your plan for them.
+Treatment plan acceptance will become one of the critical metrics for the success of your career.
+Even if you’re a genius in the chair, the best technique in the world will only help if your patients feel comfortable agreeing to your plan.
 Learning treatment planning and presentation takes time and experience.
-You’ll need to learn when to be conservative and watch incipient caries and when to take a more proactive approach.
+You’ll need to know when to be conservative and watch incipient caries and when to take a more proactive approach.
 These skills take thoughtful progress, and the support of a great team can get you there.

-Perhaps the most universal learning curve in all of dentistry is time management.
+The most universal learning curve in all of dentistry is time management.
 From assistants to hygienists and doctors, every dental clinician struggles with time management in the beginning.
 You will fall behind schedule.
 Even after years in the field, it will happen.
 There is a saying that slow is smooth and smooth is fast.
 It may seem oxymoronic, but the more you rush in the operatory, the further you’ll likely fall behind.
-Small errors in dentistry can leave your patients uncomfortable and can cause huge delays in their oral health and overall patient satisfaction.
+Minor errors in dentistry can leave your patients uncomfortable and cause considerable delays in their oral health and overall patient satisfaction.